cameraui/docs/cameras/live-view.md

 ## Detection boxes

 With **Detections** on, the player draws a box around everything the camera currently sees, with the type, the confidence and the track number.
-A camera that reports a detection without saying where it is gets no box, there is nothing to draw around.
+A camera that reports a detection without a position gets no box.

 An object that has settled, a car parked in the driveway or a bin left at the kerb, keeps its box but gets a faded label and a timer counting how long it has been standing there.
 A settled object triggers no new events and no notifications, see [stationary objects](/detection/events-and-detections#stationary-objects).
 It goes back to a normal box as soon as it moves again.
 On a small card the labels are left out and only the box remains.

 ## Two-way talk

-The **Intercom** button sends audio from your device's microphone to the camera's speaker, so you can talk through a doorbell or camera.
-It is available on cameras that support two-way audio, and your browser or the app asks for microphone access the first time.
+The **Intercom** button sends your microphone to the camera's speaker, on cameras that support two-way audio.

 ## Second stream overlay